 How To Develop Research Skills

-You can always trust libraries, particularly post-secondary libraries, as being a great “how-to” source for best research practices.
-For example, the 15 Steps to Good Research by the Georgetown University Library.
+- You can always trust libraries, particularly post-secondary libraries, as being a great source for research practices.
+For example, read the 15 Steps to Good Research by the Georgetown University Library.

 Creativity is one skill that computers and AI cannot match.
-Machines and wild animals might be able to build, entertain, and perform but there is nothing that channels “creativity” the way humankind has.
+Machines might be able to build, entertain, and perform but there is nothing that channels creativity the way humankind does.
 This makes it an invaluable skill.

 How To Develop Creativity

-Your favorite brand of “creativity” is ultimately up to you.
-Do you want to build, design, write, paint, or meander?
-There are plenty of ways to boost your creativity, like changing-up a habit, spending time outdoors, indulging in a hobby, experimenting with art supplies, and/or listening to (or creating) music.
+- There are plenty of ways to boost your creativity, like changing up a habit, spending time outdoors, indulging in a hobby, experimenting with art supplies, or listening to (or creating) music.

 6. Critical Thinking

-Deciding what to do when there’s no obvious choice and tackling problems with confidence.
+Critical thinking allows you to decide what to do when there’s no obvious choice and tackle problems with confidence.

 You’ve most likely heard of the term “critical thinking” but can you describe it?
 Do you know what it is and how to access the parts of your brain that excel in it?
-According to Oxford, critical thinking is “the objective analysis and evaluation of an issue in order to form a judgment.”
+According to the Oxford Dictionary, critical thinking is “the objective analysis and evaluation of an issue in order to form a judgment.”

-Oftentimes, PMs are confronted with conflicting data, mismatched ideas and facts, and flaws in common reasoning.
-Being able to pick apart what we see, think, hear, and feel and decide “what is best” for the current situation at hand is the linchpin in what it means to be a critical thinker.
+Oftentimes, project managers are confronted with conflicting data, mismatched ideas and facts, and flaws in common reasoning.
+Being able to pick apart what we see, think, hear, and feel to decide what is best for the current situation at hand is the linchpin in what it means to be a critical thinker.

 There are 7 critical thinking skills, which I’ve broken down into their most basic essence: